Website navigation

 target = "https://github.com/user/repo"

-Use weight to control ordering within one menu.
+Use weight to control ordering within one menu or footer.
 Lower weights appear first.
 Items without weights keep their config order after weighted items.

 Labels can include Iconify icons with {icon:...}.
 If the prefix is omitted, Calepin uses lucide, so {icon:github} means {icon:lucide:github}.
 Icon prefixes are Iconify collection names.
 Search available icons in the Iconify icon sets browser.